 Tyre size and tyre pressure for the Kawasaki Vulcan 1600

-The Kawasaki Vulcan 1600 motorcycles (Classic and Nomad) have the following tyres and tyre sizes standard (tubeless type):
+The Kawasaki Vulcan 1600 motorcycles (Classic and Nomad) have following tire sizes standard (tubeless type):

 Be aware that the Mean Streak has different tyre specs.
 Don’t get the wrong ones!